-Andrew Niccol is one of the rare Kiwis to have made a career in Hollywood, and to boot he has done so largely with films based on his original ideas.
-His directing debut was dystopic GE future tale Gattaca, and he wrote one of the most acclaimed films of the 90s, reality TV saga The Truman Show.
-He has directed A-list actors Al Pacino, Ethan Hawke, Uma Thurman, Nicolas Cage, and Justin Timberlake.
+New Zealand-born writer/director Andrew Niccol has managed to make a career in the sequel-obsessed world of Hollywood, thanks to films based on original ideas.
+His directing debut was dystopian tale Gattaca.
+He also wrote one of the most acclaimed films of the 1990s, reality TV tale The Truman Show.
+En route, Niccol has worked with A-list actors Al Pacino, Ethan Hawke, Uma Thurman and Nicolas Cage.

 I didn't even know I was making science fiction when I started my career.
 I just thought I was telling stories.
 I didn't know which shelf my movies would end up on in the video shop.
 And now that I know, video stores are a thing of the past.
-Andrew Niccol, in the NZ Herald 21 October 2011
+Andrew Niccol in The NZ Herald, 21 October 2011